Kid Buu from Dragon Ball Z was able to learn any technique instantly just by watching someone else use it.

 On Jimmy Two-Shoes, Heloise manages to ace skeet shooting thanks to this.
 After Beezy becomes smart, he repeats this process on a much grander scale.

 Po from Kung Fu Panda is able to learn advanced martial-arts techniques by seeing them performed once and just a small amount of practice.

 Taken Up to Eleven in the sequel, where he learns a seemingly-impossible technique that took Master Shifu years to master and uses it to defeat the Big Bad.
 Apparently, all he needed to do was calm down (which is, actually, pretty difficult for him).

 Toddlers and young children are like this by default.
 This is what helps them learn how to learn.
-Disabilities like Down's Syndrome result in the child lacking this ability.
+Disabilities like Down's Syndrome and some forms of autismresult in the child lacking this ability.

 Visual learners, who learn things through watching techniques and looking at images, as opposed to kinesthetic learners and auditory learners.

 From the reality show Survivor, contestant Yau-Man Chan, despite being a small man in his 50s, was able to excel in many of the physical reward challenges because he calculated things like arrow trajectories.
 Early in the game, he opened a supply crate that several younger men couldn't open—lift the crate over a rock, drop the crate corner first, and let gravity crack a weak spot.

 According to this Sports Illustrated article, Raymond Berry pulled off some truly amazing stunts in American Football through sheer power of preparation and training.
 Unfortunately, he managed to not get his 1985 New England Patriots a Super Bowl ring in rather humiliating fashion...